 In Part 1, you will initially be asked to spell your name and give your country of origin.
-Then you will be asked to answer a few questions from different topic areas (e.g. refer to your likes or dislikes, describe habits and past experiences).
+Then you will be asked to answer a few questions on contemporary issues.
 Emphasis will be on a personal response.

 - Try to avoid rehearsed speech when asked 'expected questions' (e.g. about yourself, your family) so that your responses sound natural. - Also try to avoid 'dry' or 'one-word answers' to the questions the Interlocutor will ask.